reductstore/website/blog/2024-03-15-ROS-integration/index.md

         )
 ```

-This code snippet should be called within your existing `ImageListener` class during the node's initialization or before storing the first image.
+This code snippet should be called within our existing `ImageListener` class during the node's initialization or before storing the first image.
 This ensures that the storage bucket is ready.

-### Handling Images in Callbacks
+### Handling images in callbacks
 When an image message from a ROS topic is received, it triggers the `image_callback` method.
 This method's role is to serialize the image data and organize its storage without blocking the main thread.

-Serialization converts the ROS message format into a simpler binary representation that can be stored or transmitted more easily.
+Serialization converts the ROS message data into a binary format that can be stored in ReductStore.
+This step is necessary because ReductStore is designed to handle binary data, and the image message is a complex data structure that needs to be converted into a simple byte stream.

 Here's an example code snippet demonstrating how to handle images in callbacks for storing them in ReductStore: